 Funding sources for faculty include regional or federal funding agencies, particularly the National Institutes of Health and the National Science Foundation.
 Other funding sources represented in the department include the U.S. Forest Service, National Park Service and the U.S. Fish and Wildlife Service, as well as nonprofit foundations.

 Many faculty within the Department of Integrative Biology have achieved national and international reputations for their research.
-Students who are interested in research opportunities in collaboration with faculty should consult Research Faculty profiles to find out the kinds of studies currently under investigation.
+Students who are interested in research opportunities in collaboration with faculty should consult our Faculty's profiles to find out the kinds of studies currently under investigation.
 Faculty always welcome conversations with students interested in their research programs.